La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le prenu noi mi zgana ke'a ca tavla le pendo be mi**
 > _The person whom I'm observing is now talking to my friend._

-**ku'o** can be elided here when the relative clause that we need (**mi zgana ke'a**) ends in a term, **ke'a** in this case.
+**ku'o** can be omitted here when the relative clause that we need (**mi zgana ke'a**) ends in a term, **ke'a** in this case.
 After the relative clause, something other than a term starts, so the relative clause cannot be continued, and thus we know it successfully ends without any explicit right bracket words.

-A similar trick would be to place **ke'a** always at the end of the relative clause:
+A similar trick would be to always place **ke'a** at the end of the relative clause:

 > **le prenu noi ke'a melbi ku'o ca tavla le pendo be mi**
 > **le prenu noi melbi fa ke'a ca tavla le pendo be mi**